Kenneth Whyte: Sutherland House Books

 In 2018, Whyte announced he was forming Sutherland House Books, a non-fiction publishing house that began releasing books in 2019.
-Authors who have published works under Sutherland House Books include author and journalist Jon Kay, psychologist and academic Michael Ungar, author and historian Conrad Black and the "urban fixer" Joe Berridge.
+Authors who have published works under Sutherland House Books include author and journalist Jon Kay, psychologist and academic Michael Ungar, author and historian Conrad Black, cultural critic Sam Forster, and the "urban fixer" Joe Berridge.
 Others include, Jennifer Hosten, Alex Johnston, Trilby Kent, Judith Kalman, Ira Wells, Eric Reguly, Allen Abel among others.

 In 2022, Sutherland House announced the launch of Sutherland Quarterly a series of current affairs books by leading writers that are sold in bookstores and also can be purchased by annual subscription.

+In 2025, Sutherland House acquired Fitzhenry & Whiteside, adding 1,400 titles to its catalogue.

 Other Involvements

 In 2016-2017, Whyte was appointed to the Canadian government's expert advisory panel on cultural policy.
 A governor of the Donner Canadian Foundation for more than twenty years, Whyte succeeded Allan Gotlieb as chairman of the foundation in 2016.
 He is also a director of the Canadian Chamber of Commerce.
 He has served as a senior fellow of Massey College at the University of Toronto, an adviser to the Cundill Prize Foundation, and a governor of the Aurea Foundation.
 He is a senior fellow at the C.D.
 Howe Institute, a life-time honorary alumnus of McGill University, and a former board member of the McGill Institute for the Study of Canada.

 In the spring of 2017, Whyte, in response to Hal Niedzviecki's editorial in Write magazine, initiated the "appropriation prize" in support of authors writing from points of view other than their own.
 The "prize" was controversial in the Indigenous literature community.